randy-garcia/randy-garcia.github.io/index.md

 ## Welcome to Portside Labs

+a place to post thoughts and creations with a name I pulled out of a hat.
 still trying to get this all set up.
 I doubt you have question but just incase <randy@rloop.net>